ethhub-io/ethhub/docs/built-on-ethereum/built-on-ethereum.md

 ## Gaming
 [Blockchain games](games/what-is-blockchain-gaming.md) are any games that include blockchain technology in its backend or mechanics in general.

-## Collectables
+## Collectibles
-Crypto collectables are unique items that adhere to the ERC-721 standard.
+Crypto collectibles are unique items that adhere to the ERC-721 standard.
 They can be collected and perhaps used across many different games and applications built on Ethereum.

 ## Marketplaces
 Marketplaces built on Ethereum allow for the trading of ERC-721 tokens such as crypto collectibles.